-1 INTRODUCTION
+1 Introduction

-1.1 IDENTIFICATION
+1.1 Identification

-- 1 Document identification: ST19NR66 SECURITY TARGET. - 2 Version number: V01.00, issued June 2006. - 3 Registration: registered at ST Microelectronics under number SMD_ST19NR66_ST_06_001_V01.00. - 4 TOE identification: given in Chapter 2.
+Document identification: ST19NR66-A Security Target.
+Version number: V01.00, issued September 2007.

+3. Registration: Registered at STMicroelectronics under number

+SMD_ST19NR66_ST_07_001_V01.00.

+4. TOE identification: Given in Chapter 2.

-1.2 PURPOSE
+1.2 Purpose

-- 5 This document presents the ST19NR66 Security Target (ST) of Smartcard Integrated Circuit (IC), with its Dedicated Software (DSW), designed on the ST19N platform of STMicroelectronics. - 6 This document is a sanitized version of the Security Target used for the evaluation.
-It is classified as public information. - 7 The precise references of the Target of Evaluation (TOE) and the secure IC general features are given in Chapter 2. - 8 A glossary of terms and abbreviations used in this document is given in Annex A.
+- This document presents the ST19NR66-A Security Target (ST) of Smartcard Integrated Circuits (ICs), with their Dedicated Software (DSW), designed on the STMicroelectronics ST19N platform. - 6.
+This document is a sanitized version of the Security Target used for the evaluation.
+It is classified as public information. - 7.
+The precise references of the Target of Evaluation (TOE) and the secure IC general features are given in Chapter 2. - 8.
+A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary and Appendix B: Abbreviations.